-Investing in AI Healthcare Companies in 2020
+Investing in AI Healthcare Companies and Stocks

 Throughout the years we’ve been watching AI percolate throughout a diverse range of industries, from fintech and AI-powered investment banking to smart farming technologies.
 As we noted in our earlier articles on trends in artificial intelligence, healthcare is where machine learning and deep learning will pave the way to a new era of better drugs and smarter healthcare management.

 In 2018, the global healthcare market reached a value of $8.5 trillion, with $3.65 trillion spent in the United States alone.
 There are very few trillion-dollar industries out there.
 If you’re able to capture even the tiniest percentage of that number, you can easily have a billion-dollar business.

 There are also the feel-good aspects around investments that help democratize health care, improve the quality of life, and help save lives.
 Healthier people live longer, so more healthcare resources will be required to take care of tomorrow’s elderly.
 In the long run, investors can do well by doing good.